 Selenium grid

 Selenium Grid is a framework that allows you to run tests on different machines against different browsers in parallel.
 I.e.: running multiple tests concurrently against potentially different machines running different browsers and operating systems.
-In short it allows you to run tests in a distributed test execution environment.
+In short, it allows you to run tests in a distributed test execution environment.

 The grid consists of one or more worker machines called nodes and a single “master” machine called a hub.
 Someone who uses this service for testing would send a test to the hub, alongside with information on which browser, and if applicable, which operating systems to run the test on.
 The hub knows the configuration of each node that is register at the hub, and selects the node with the correct attributes.
 Once a node has been selected, Selenium commands initiated by the test are sent to the hub, which passes them through to the node assigned to that test.
 On this node, a browser is opened and executes the selenium commands within that browser against the application under test.